pratiksha-naikk/Foodo/README.md

 # Activities

 1. HOME PAGE

 This is the page that will open the moment you click on the application.
-This page will have three buttons:
+This page will have three buttons: 1.Donate  2.Login   3.About us

-   Donate
-   Login
-   About us